isobelweinberg/discharge-summaries-from-mimic/README.md

 >
 > **Hospital course** The patient was admitted to the Surgical Intensive Care Unit following attendance in the Emergency Department.
 She underwent a craniotomy.
 Her sodium level dropped to 123 mmol/L but was corrected.
 She also had a blood culture which showed no growth.
 There was growth of Fusobacterium nucleatum in an abscess sample and she completed a course of intravenous vancomycin and ceftriaxone.

 The first summary is signficantly better.
 It does not include information of little relevance (negative blood culutre, sodium level).
-Most importantly, it creates a a more useful summary of the information, extracting meaning from the information ("she was started on IV antibiotics for a suspected abscess containing streptococcus anginosus") rather than summarising it without overlying inference ("There was growth of Fusobacterium nucleatum in an abscess sample and she completed a course of intravenous vancomycin and ceftriaxone.")
+Most importantly, it creates a more useful summary of the information, extracting meaning from the information ("she was started on IV antibiotics for a suspected abscess containing streptococcus anginosus") rather than summarising it without overlying inference ("There was growth of Fusobacterium nucleatum in an abscess sample and she completed a course of intravenous vancomycin and ceftriaxone.")

 I observed this pattern fairly consistently (although there are some cases where the longer prompt produces a better narrative than the short prompt - see the third example patient).
 Interestingly, I found that the precise nature of the long prompt did not seem to matter - adding any additional instructions tending to make the clinical narrative deteriorate.
 It's not obvious why this should be: perhaps giving the model a longer prompt constrains its freedom in narrating a discharge summary.